jdlcgarcia/aoc2018/README.md

 Parsing the tree wasn't as hard as I saw it before.
 I needed some advice from Reddit and I still don't fully understand how is working.
 But these are tough days at work so I'll skip this one.

+Second part was easy once the tree was parsed.
+But is a strange way to work.